yashgoyal07/user_management/README.md

 # user_management
-It is user management system by which another system can pull or store the information.
+It is user management api by which we can pull or store the users information.

 # pre-requisite
 * Python Version - 3.8.5